Posted on

 IT IS HERE.
 The day we get to ride.
 There has been a lot of planning, by a lot of teams.

-We played the Star Spangled Banner.
-And had a prayer for the safety and healing of all participants.
+The Star Spangle Banner was played.
+And had a prayer for the safety of all riders and healing of all veterans.

 James “Gunny” Gregory is the founder of RFTW.
 He welcomed all.